Spring Hill

 Spring Hill lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Spring Hill's population was around 8,942 as of November 2025, according to AreaSearch's analysis.
-This reflected an increase of 2,082 people from the 6,860 reported in the 2021 Census, marking a growth rate of 30.3%.
-The change was inferred from ABS's estimated resident population of 8,940 in June 2024 and an additional 17 validated new addresses since the Census date.
-This resulted in a population density ratio of 7,211 persons per square kilometer, placing Spring Hill in the top 10% of national locations assessed by AreaSearch.
-The area's growth exceeded both the national average (8.9%) and state averages since the 2021 Census, making it a growth leader in the region.
-Overseas migration contributed approximately 96.0% of overall population gains during recent periods.
+Spring Hill's population is approximately 8,947 as of Feb 2026.
+This represents a 30.4% increase from the 2021 Census figure of 6,860 people.
+The growth was inferred from ABS estimated resident population data of 8,940 in June 2024 and additional validated addresses since the Census date.
+Spring Hill's population density is around 7,215 persons per square kilometer, placing it within the top 10% of locations assessed by AreaSearch.
+The area's growth rate exceeded both national (9.9%) and state averages.
+Overseas migration contributed approximately 96.0% of overall population gains.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections were used, released in 2023 based on 2021 data.
-However, these state projections do not provide age category splits, so AreaSearch applied proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Looking ahead, a significant population increase is forecasted for the top quartile of Australian statistical areas.
-Spring Hill is expected to increase by 3,653 persons to 2041 based on the latest annual ERP population numbers, reflecting an overall increase of 40.8% over the 17 years.
+For projections, AreaSearch uses ABS/Geoscience Australia data released in 2024 with a base year of 2022 for SA2 areas covered.
+For other areas and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, with proportional growth weightings applied in line with ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population dynamics forecast a significant increase in the top quartile of Australian statistical areas, with Spring Hill expected to gain an additional 3,653 persons by 2041, reflecting a total increase of 40.8% over 17 years.

 Frequently Asked Questions - Population